rxdu/libxmotion/README.md

-# Robot Software
+# xMotion Library

 ![GitHub Workflow Status](https://github.com/rxdu/robosw/workflows/Main/badge.svg)

-This repository contains a collection of software packages for **robotics experiments and applications**.
+This repository contains a collection of software packages for **robot navigation experiments and applications**.
 Many of the components were initially created and maintained in other repositories, such as [librav](https://bitbucket.org/rdu/librav/src/next/), [imtoolkit](https://github.com/rxdu/imtoolkit).
 As the number of repositories and the size of my code base keep growing, I find it more and more challenging to keep the code up-to-date and ready for use.
 So I decide to gradually